Skip to main contentSkip to article

 Scott Road commercial corridor

-Scott Road / 120 Street is the eastern boundary of North Delta and the most consequential commercial spine in the neighbourhood.
-The corridor between roughly 72 Avenue and 84 Avenue carries the dense commercial / mixed-use development including the Scottsdale Centre shopping mall (Delta side), independent grocery anchored by South Asian retail, restaurants, and the Scott Road SkyTrain Station (Expo Line, opened March 1990 with the original Surrey extension; the station itself sits on the Surrey side at 7345 120 Street, but the catchment radius reaches deep into eastern North Delta).
-The corridor is the Indo-Canadian commercial heart of the broader North-Delta-meets-North-Surrey region — a real cultural gravity that listing agents from outside the area often underweight.
+Scott Road / 120 Street is the eastern boundary of North Delta and the main commercial spine in the neighbourhood.
+The corridor between roughly 72 Avenue and 84 Avenue carries dense commercial / mixed-use development including the Scottsdale Centre shopping mall (Delta side), independent grocery anchored by South Asian retail, restaurants, and the Scott Road SkyTrain Station (Expo Line, opened March 1990 with the original Surrey extension; the station itself sits on the Surrey side at 7345 120 Street, but the catchment radius reaches deep into eastern North Delta).
+The corridor is the Indo-Canadian commercial heart of the broader North-Delta-meets-North-Surrey region, and a genuine day-to-day amenity for the eastern enclaves.

 Schools — the SD 37 catchment